anastasiiaal/anastasiiaal/README.md

 ## Hello world! :fox_face:✨
-### My name is Anastasiia and I'm a junior fullstack web developer & web designer based in Annecy, France :mountain_snow:
+### My name is Anastasiia and I'm a junior fullstack Web Developer & Web Designer based in the very heart of the French Alps :mountain_snow:

-#### What do I love doing:
+#### What I love doing:
 - :computer: Coding
 - :mountain: Hiking
 - :world_map: Travelling